decarv/gsoc24/README.md

 ```

 Linux implementation.
-The implementation is straightforward, with `io_uring_wait_cqe` wrapped around a loop and a call to the `cqe->user_data` that can potentially hold a struct containing a callback.
-Every process should have its own loop, and the loop could be created as soon as the process is forked.
+The implementation is straightforward: create `io_uring`, set up events for monitoring and wait on these events (`io_uring_wait_cqe`) inside an infinite loop.
+When the execution is returned, determine the type of event and access the event user data (`cqe->user_data`) that can hold a struct containing a callback.

 FreeBSD implementation.
-The implementation should also be straightforward: create a kqueue, set up a monitoring event for readability on the specified file descriptors, and then enter an infinite loop.
-When an event is detected, determine the type of event (readable or writable) and invoke the callback function.
+The implementation should also be straightforward: create a `kqueue`, set up a monitoring event for readability on the specified file descriptors, and then enter an infinite loop.
+When an event is detected, determine the type of event and invoke the callback function that is held by user data (`udata`) inside `kevent`.

 ##### Periodic Event Handling